-If you are accused of domestic violence, you need to work with an experienced attorney on your defense.
+If you are accused of domestic violence in Florida, you need to work with an experienced Daytona Beach domestic violence attorney on your defense.
 It is crucial that you get started as early as possible, as this will allow the time needed to craft the strongest defense possible.

 Domestic Violence Defense Attorneys in Florida

 When your back is against the wall, Hager & Schwartz, P.A. is the team to call.
-If you have recently been charged with domestic violence in Miami, Fort Lauderdale, or Daytona Beach, give our attorneys a ring at (386) 693-1637.
+If you have recently been charged with domestic violence in Miami, Fort Lauderdale, or Daytona Beach, give our domestic violence attorneys a call at (386) 693-1637.
 We are here to help you achieve the best possible case outcome.

 Related Article: Is Verbal Abuse Considered Domestic Violence?